eroman3354/Lichess-Player-Data-Analytics/README.md

 1) berserk - To connect to lichess API and extract data
 2) python-chess - To parse PGN data into a usable format
 3) mysql-connector-python - To connect and automatically execute queries on MySQL database
+4) io - To assist parsing the PGN strings

 ```
 pip install berserk